 Philadelphia Bike Laws

-The general gist: a bicycle is a legal vehicle, entitled to the same rights and responsibilities as a car.
+A bicycle is a legal vehicle, entitled to the same rights and responsibilities as a car.
 One exception: bicycles are not allowed on highways.

 - Bicycles must be ridden in the same direction as traffic.